The digital classroom: an in-depth guide

 Even though there’s no set digital classroom model, we can mostly agree on some of the base requirements for any digital classroom:

-A digital classroom – especially if used for remote only students – can be an isolating place.
+A digital classroom – especially if used for remote-only students – can be an isolating place.
 The classroom is not only a place to develop subject mastery, but it is also a space for students to learn how to collaborate and communicate.
 Though chat and commenting forums are great for sharing information and even encouraging conversations, students need to have a space for face-to-face instruction and group work.
 A virtual classroom and breakout rooms provide just that.

 Students need a way to express their creative selves.
 Creativity comes in many forms, but let’s consider video creation for now.
 Video is everywhere and students interact with it daily on their internet-enabled devices.
 Provide tools for students to create videos for their class as independent or group projects.
 Not only is it fun for them, but it also helps them learn valuable skills that are becoming more important in the professional world.